shivashant25/Sentinel-with-XDR/labguide/part-01/lab14.md

 ## Lab objectives (Duration: 90 minutes)
  In this lab, you will perform the following:

-- Task 1: Create a Log Analytics Workspace
-- Task 2: Initialize the Microsoft Sentinel Workspace.
-- Task 3: Connect the Windows security event connector.
+- Task 1: Connect the Windows security event connector
-- Task 4: Enable Microsoft Defender for Cloud
+- Task 2: Enable Microsoft Defender for Cloud
-- Task 5: Protect an On-Premises Server.
+- Task 3: Protect an On-Premises Server
-- Task 6: Create Microsoft Sentinel Training Lab Solution.
-- Task 7: Access the KQL testing area.
+- Task 4: Access the KQL testing area
-- Task 8: Run Basic KQL Statements
+- Task 5: Run Basic KQL Statements
-- Task 9: Analyze Results in KQL with the Summarize Operator
+- Task 6: Analyze Results in KQL with the Summarize Operator
-- Task 10: Create visualizations in KQL with the Render Operator
+- Task 7: Create visualizations in KQL with the Render Operator
-- Task 11: Build multi-table statements in KQL
+- Task 8: Build multi-table statements in KQL

 ## Architecture Diagram

   ![Picture 1](../media/part1lab09.png)

-### Task 1: Create a Log Analytics Workspace

-In this task, you will create a Log Analytics workspace for use with Microsoft Defender for Cloud.

-1. In the Edge browser, open the Azure portal at (https://portal.azure.com).

-1. In the **Sign in** dialog box, copy and paste Email/Username: <inject key="AzureAdUserEmail"></inject> and then select Next.

-1. In the **Enter password** dialog box, copy and paste Password: <inject key="AzureAdUserPassword"></inject> and then select **Sign in**.

-1. In the Search bar of the Azure portal, type **Log Analytics**, then select **Log Analytics workspaces**.

-1. Select **+Create** from the command bar.

-1. Select "create new Resource Group" give the name **RG-Defender**.

-1. For the Name, enter something unique like **uniquenameDefender**.
-1. Select the default Region

-1. Select **Review + Create**.

-1. Once the workspace validation has passed, select **Create**.
-Wait for the new workspace to be provisioned, this may take a few minutes.

-### Task 2: Initialize the Microsoft Sentinel Workspace.

-1. In the Search bar of the Azure portal, type *Sentinel*, then select **Microsoft Sentinel**.

-1. Create, In Add Microsoft Sentinel to a workspace page.

-1. Select your existing workspace that was created in the previous lab, then select **Add**.
-This could take a few minutes.

-### Task 3: Connect the Windows security event connector.
+### Task 1: Connect the Windows security event connector.

 1. In the Search bar of the Azure portal, type *Sentinel*, then select **Microsoft Sentinel**.